solarseller.com alternative energy by John Drake Services, Inc. | home

 There are many good lightweight hatchets available, Fiskars makes

-a nice one and the old ones made by Buck are easy to lug around and
+a nice one and the old mod.
+106 made by Buck is easy to lug around and

 use.